6 min read

 He's here.

-She taught her with the shape of her mouth and smiled broadly.
+She mouthed the words and smiled broadly.

 It felt like escaping a lightless valley, passing through a mysterious lake and forest, and returning to Roas after a long time.